 The Standards of Ethical Conduct for the Physical Therapist Assistant (Standards of Ethical Conduct) delineate the ethical obligations of all physical therapist assistants as determined by the House of Delegates of the American Physical Therapy Association (APTA).
 The Standards of Ethical Conduct provide a foundation for conduct to which all physical therapist assistants shall adhere.
 Fundamental to the Standards of Ethical Conduct is the special obligation of physical therapist assistants to enable patients/clients to achieve greater independence, health and wellness, and enhanced quality of life.
 No document that delineates ethical standards can address every situation.
-Physical therapist assistants are encouraged to seek additional advice or consultation in instances where the guidance of the Standards of Ethical Conduct may not be definitive.
+Physical therapist assistants are encouraged to seek advice or consultation in instances where the guidance of the Standards of Ethical Conduct may not be definitive.

 Interpretation: Upon the Standards of Ethical Conduct for the Physical Therapist Assistant being amended effective July 1, 2010, all the lettered standards contain the word "shall" and are mandatory ethical obligations.
-The language contained in the Standards is intended to better explain and further clarify existing ethical obligations.
-These ethical obligations predate the revised Standards.
+The language contained in the Standards of Ethical Conduct is intended to better explain and further clarify existing ethical obligations.
+These ethical obligations predate the revised Standards of Ethical Conduct.
 Although various words have changed, many of the obligations are the same.
 Consequently, the addition of the word "shall" serves to reinforce and clarify existing ethical obligations.
-A significant reason that the Standards were revised was to provide physical therapist assistants with a document that was clear enough such that they can read it standing alone without the need to seek extensive additional interpretation.
+A significant reason that the Standards of Ethical Conduct were revised was to provide physical therapist assistants with a document that was clear enough to be read on its own without the need to seek extensive additional interpretation.

 The Preamble states that "[n]o document that delineates ethical standards can address every situation."
 The Preamble also states that physical therapist assistants "are encouraged to seek additional advice or consultation in instances where the guidance of the Standards of Ethical Conduct may not be definitive."
-Potential sources for advice or counsel include third parties and the myriad resources available on the APTA Web site.
-Inherent in a physical therapist assistant's ethical decision-making process is the examination of his or her unique set of facts relative to the Standards.
+Potential sources for advice or counsel include third parties and the myriad resources available on the APTA website.
+Inherent in a physical therapist assistant's ethical decision-making process is the examination of his or her unique set of facts relative to the Standards of Ethical Conduct.